 Plowing Streets Curb to Curb

-In order to facilitate multi-lane traffic, it is the practice of the City to plow the widest width possible on Priority 1 and Priority 2 streets.
-Those streets identified as Priority 3 and Priority 4 will be maintained with one travel lane in each direction.
+In order to facilitate multi-lane traffic, it is the practice of the City to plow the widest width possible on and Priority 2 streets.
+Those streets identified as Priority 3 and will be maintained with one travel lane in each direction.
 This work requires a number of passes by the plows which create a windrow that can become a problem in blocking driveways and mailbox locations.
 Residents are encouraged, when possible, to wait until the snow plows have completed their work before clearing driveways and mailbox access.
 This will minimize the amount of snow pushed back into your driveway should additional plowing be required.

 Please be aware that it is in violation of City ordinance to deposit snow or ice onto a sidewalk or vehicle travel lane.